-the Be the Sta the saf ng Children Safe in Education (DfE, 2022) haviour policy; off Behaviour policy (sometimes called Staff Code of Conduct); feguarding response to children missing from education e of the designated safeguarding lead (Annex C of KCSIE) ing and promoting the welfare of children (everyone under the age of 18) is defined nildren Safe in Education as: Protecting children from maltreatment Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes
+- □ Keeping Children Safe in Education (DfE, 2023) - □ the Behaviour policy - □ the Staff Behaviour policy (sometimes called Staff Code of Conduct) - u the safeguarding response to children missing from education - □ the role of the designated safeguarding lead (Annex C of KCSIE)

+Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as:

+- D Protecting children from maltreatment - D Preventing impairment of children's mental and physical health or development - □ Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

-Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do, and underpins all systems, processes and policies.
+Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
 It is important that our values are understood and shared by all children, staff, parents/carers, governors and the wider school community.
 Only by working in partnership, can we truly keep children safe.